LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/gosh-that-hand.md

 &nbsp;

-Gosh...
-I'm wrecking the present
+Gosh… I'm wrecking the present

 in possibilities.